 How long is my placement?

-You will begin your placement after completion of your first year of study and you must complete a minimum of 1 year.
+You will begin your placement after your study and you must complete a minimum of 40 weeks.
+We have a dedicated placement support team to to ensure you achieve a rewarding and satisfying placement.

 Full entry requirements